markvu2607/a7m-api/memory-bank/progress.md

 - Enhanced notification systems for submission results
 - Performance optimizations for scaling under load
 - Custom testcase creation by users during problem-solving
+- Code quality improvements to fully adhere to NestJS standards

 ## Known Issues

 - The app.module.ts has a TODO comment regarding TypeORM synchronize setting for different environments
 - The coding module may need refinement for handling errors and timeouts in code execution
 - The current implementation seems focused on Python with the createPythonTemplate function, suggesting limited multi-language support
+- Potential inconsistencies in code style and architecture that need alignment with NestJS standards

 ## Current Status Summary

 The A7M API is a functional NestJS backend for a coding platform with core features implemented.
 The recent development of the coding module with Judge0 integration has added essential code execution capabilities.
 The system can now handle the complete workflow from problem definition to code submission and evaluation.
+NestJS development standards have been established to ensure consistent code quality moving forward.

 ## Next Milestone